yuyenchu/DeepRL/README.md

 ## Description

-Ape-X DQN for openai gym
+Recreating the Ape-X DQN, a distributed architecture for deep reinforcement learning proposed by DeepMind, with tensorflow and applying on the OpenAI gym environments

 ## Getting Started